sjilss/h264_qdct_ptc/README.md

 --meg.txt: a secret message file used for testing the tools.
 Users can modify messages inside arbitrarily.

---walk_cif_cover.264: This is a H.264 video for test.
+--walk_cif_cover.264: This is a H.264 video for test, 30 fps, qp=28,  baseline, GOP=10, 352x288.
 -quick overview of usage:
-For embedding, first of all, we should decode walk_cif_cover.264 into raw YUV data file.
+For embedding, first of all, we should decode walk_cif_cover.264 into raw YUV data file walk_cif_cover.yuv.
 Next, compress it into a H.264 video stream 'walk_cif_stego.264' while embedding the 'meg.txt' using PTC-s.exe.
 For extraction, We decode the 'walk_cif_stego.264' into a YUV data file while extracting the messages into the file 'ext-meg.txt'.

 =========================================